WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 This *Hello World* (and further examples) does not necessarily need serverside.

-Opening `index.html` directly from filesystem in browser will work just fine if *asset paths* (JS, CSS, font, image, etc. files), as they are referenced from `index.html` and/or JavaScript & CSS files, are specified with correct relative paths.
+Opening `index.html` directly from filesystem in browser will work just fine if *asset paths* (JS, CSS, font, image, etc. files), as they are referenced from `index.html` and/or JavaScript & CSS files, are specified with correct relative paths to the referer.

-The one serverside that will be needed once we get to *webpack-dev-server* will be supplied by *webpack* itself - *webpack-dev-server* fires up Node.js server and in that case you will not open `index.html` from filesystem, but access developed stuff via `http://localhost:<port>/`.
+The one serverside that will be needed once we get to *webpack-dev-server* will be supplied by *webpack* itself - *webpack-dev-server* fires up Node.js server and will serve files at `http://localhost:<port>/`.
+In that case there will be an option to also serve `index.html` and access it through FQDN.

 Note that there might be cases though where one may need to allow browser to load resources from local filesystem, for example webfonts.

-However if you have webserver running, let it serve `public` directory from examples.
-For this *Hello World* that would be serving `webpacktest-01-hello-world/public` as *webroot*.
+However if one has webserver running that is able to serve static files, let it serve `public` directory from chapters.
+That would be serving `webpacktest-<chapter>/public` as *webroot*  (in case of *Hello World* serving `webpacktest-01-hello-world/public` as *webroot*).

 A nice tool for that is [Valet Linux](https://cpriego.github.io/valet-linux/), [Valet WSL](https://github.com/valeryan/valet-wsl)(in progress) or [Laravel Valet](https://laravel.com/docs/5.7/valet).
 *Valet* has nothing to do with *Laravel* or *PHP* in this case.
 It supplies *nginx* that serves files from `anydirectory/public` within its [*park*](https://laravel.com/docs/6.x/valet#the-park-command) directory and sets up *DnsMasq*, so that all directories within *park* (more precisely - `public` directories within) are automatically served as `http(s)://directoryname.test`.
-Practical example - if you copy `webpacktest-01-hello-world` (and in the future `webpacktest-<sectionname>`) in a directory where *Valet* is parked, then you can access the built stuff using `http(s)://webpacktest-01-hello-world.test` in browser, where `webpacktest-01-hello-world/public` directory contents are served, starting with *index.html* out of box.
+Practical example - if one copies `webpacktest-01-hello-world` (and in the future `webpacktest-<sectionname>`) in a directory where *Valet* is parked, then the chapter code can be accessed using `http(s)://webpacktest-01-hello-world.test` in browser, where `webpacktest-01-hello-world/public` directory contents are served, `index.html` is *autoindexed*.
-Although *Valet* is not requirement and you can craft your own stuff, it is really handy.
+Although *Valet* is not a requirement for this tut, it is really handy.

 ---
-# Vanilla JavaScript and SCSS/CSS setup
+# Vanilla JavaScript first build
----

-*Note for [absolute beginners](https://www.youtube.com/watch?v=r8NZa9wYZ_U).
-All `npm` as well as `webpack` commands are executed while being `cd`-ed in this projects 'master directory'.
-You can do it while being somewhere else via `npm --prefix ${DIRNAME}` though.
-RTFM@NPM / ask.*
+Note for [absolute beginners](https://www.youtube.com/watch?v=r8NZa9wYZ_U).
+All npm as well as webpack commands are executed while being `cd`-ed in the chapter's code directory.
+There is possibility to do `npm --prefix ...` though.
+RTFM@NPM / ask.

 ## Install webpack